wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 ## Step 2. create_parameters
 This next script transforms raw segment-level tree data (Step 1 Output) into tree-level input parameter sets suitable for the mimics model.

+### Running
 The min_branch_order and max_branch_order parameters control which trees are included in the analysis and what branch data is calculated for each tree.
+This is for both quality control - ensures all trees have suffienent branching - and consistency - All trees in the final dataset have the same range of branch orders.

-min_branch_order (Quality Filter) sets the minimum complexity requirement for trees to be included in the dataset:
+min_branch_order (Quality Filter) sets the minimum branch order requirement for trees to be included in the dataset.
+By default min_branch_order=3, meaning, only trees that have at least branch order 3 will be included.

+max_branch_order (Data Scope) determines how many branch orders to calculate statistics for: